Jacobi identities in low-dimensional topology: Introduction

 The reader will recognize the 3-component link in the figure as the Borromean rings.
 Each component consists of a semicircle and a planar arc (solid, dashed, dotted respectively), exhibiting the Borromean rings as embedded on the boundary of an unknotted genus~3 handlebody in 3-space.

-The IHX relation for Whitney towers plays a key role in the obstruction theory for embedding $2$-spheres into $4$-manifolds developed in \cite{ST1}.
-However, here no background is required of the reader beyond a willingness to try to visualize surfaces in 4--space and our elementary construction can also serve as an introduction to Whitney towers.
+The Jacobi relation for Whitney towers plays a key role in the obstruction theory for embedding $2$-spheres into $4$-manifolds developed in \cite{ST1}.
+However, it was not proven in that reference and the main purpose of this paper is to give a precise formulation and proof of this Jacobi relation, see Theorem~\ref{thm:4dihx} below.
+In sections \ref{sec:w-tower}, \ref{sec:int-trees} and \ref{sec:4d-IHX} of this paper, no background is required of the reader beyond a willingness to try to visualize surfaces in 4--space, and our elementary construction can also serve as an introduction to Whitney towers.

-Roughly speaking, a Whitney tower is a 2-complex in a $4$-manifold, formed inductively by attaching layers of Whitney disks to pairs of intersection points of previous surface stages, see Section~\ref{sec:4-dim}.
+Roughly speaking, a Whitney tower is a 2-complex in a $4$-manifold, formed inductively by attaching layers of Whitney disks to pairs of intersection points of previous surface stages, see Section~\ref{sec:w-tower}.
 A Whitney tower has an {\em order} which measures how many layers were used.
-Moreover, for any unpaired intersection point $p$ in a Whitney tower $T$ of order $n-1$, one can associate a tree $t(p)\subset T$, see Figure~\ref{IHX-W-tower-fig}.
-This is a trivalent tree of {\em degree $n$}, i.e. $t(p)$ has $n-1$ trivalent vertices.
-Orientations of the surface stages in $T$ give vertex-orientations of $t(p)$, i.e. cyclic orderings of the trivalent vertices, and they also give a sign $\epsilon_p$.
-We define the {\em geometric intersection tree} $t_n(T)$ as the disjoint union of signed vertex-oriented trees $t_n(T):=\amalg_p \epsilon_p \cdot t(p)$.
-Properly interpreted, $t_n(T)$ contains information on the homotopy classes of the $A_i$ and represents a possible obstruction to the existence of an order $n$ Whitney tower.
+Moreover, for any unpaired intersection point $p$ in a Whitney tower $\cW$ of order $n$, one can associate a tree $t(p)$ embedded in $\cW$, see Figure~\ref{IHX-W-tower-fig}.
+The tree $t(p)$ is a trivalent tree with $n$ trivalent vertices, each representing a Whitney disk in the tower.
+Each univalent vertex of $t(p)$ lies on a bottom stage (immersed) sphere $A_i$ and is labeled by the index $i$.

+Orientations of the surface stages in $\cW$ give vertex-orientations of $t(p)$, i.e. cyclic orderings of the trivalent vertices, and they also give a sign $\epsilon_p$.
+We define the {\em geometric intersection tree} $\widetilde{\tau}_n(\cW)$ as the disjoint union of signed vertex-oriented trees, one for each unpaired intersection point $p$:

+Properly interpreted, this union represents an obstruction to the existence of an order $(n+1)$ Whitney tower extending $\cW$.
+(Note that essentially the same geometric intersection tree is denoted by $t_n(\cW)$ in \cite{ST1}.)
+The main result of this paper can now be formulated as follows:

+\begin{thm}(4-dimensional Jacobi relation) There exists an order 2 Whitney tower $\cW$ on four immersed 2-spheres in the 4--ball such that $\widetilde{\tau}_2(\cW)=(+I) \amalg (-H) \amalg (+X)$ where $I$, $H$ and $X$ are the trees shown in Figure~\ref{IHX-relation}. \end{thm}

+This result comes from the fact alluded to before, namely that Whitney towers have the indeterminancy of choosing the Whitney arcs!
+The local nature of Theorem~\ref{thm:4dihx} enables geometric realizations of Jacobi relations via controlled manipulations of Whitney towers, an essential step in the obstruction theory described in \cite{ST1}.
+It should be mentioned that there is also a 4-dimensional geometric Jacobi relation which uses a Whitney move to locally replace an $I$-tree by an $H$-tree and an $X$-tree (see \cite{S}).